Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Results

-\gls{ot} systems are typically Cyber-Physical Production Systems, i.e., where the physical part is controlled by a computer system through sensors and actors.
+\gls{ot} systems are Cyber-Physical Systems, i.e., where the physical part is controlled by a computer system through sensors and actors.
 Establishing and extending such systems is a challenging task, as these systems tend to become highly complex and heterogeneous.
-So to find repeating patterns in these systems,\ \cite{unterdechler2022} propose a method to reuse components that are already established in the system, based on labeled graphs.
+Identifying repeating patterns allows for the optimization of resource allocation and system configuration, enhancing operational efficiency and reliability.
+To find repeating patterns in these systems,\ \cite{unterdechler2022} propose a method to reuse components that are already established in the system, based on labeled graphs.
 This guarantees higher reliability, lower cost, and lower effort for maintenance.
 For their method, they use \gls{umap} for dimension reduction.

+In \indfour, the security of production systems, and \gls{ot} systems in general, is a major concern. \gls{ot} has far different requirements than \gls{it} systems. \gls{ot} systems, unlike \gls{it} systems, directly interact with the physical world, necessitating robust security measures that account for both digital and physical vulnerabilities.
+This also reflects the challenges in the field of security~\cite{ervural2018,stouffer2022}.
+Covering the topics on \gls{ot} security there is only one work found during the survey.
+In~\cite{ordieres-mere2022}, the authors propose using \gls{umap} for downstream tasks in security applications with steel production processes, whereas the data is given as time-series data.

 A case study in the herbal medicine manufacturing industry is presented in~\cite{zhang2023}.
 In this work, the authors attempt to analyze the degradation of the evaporation process, since this process is a major cost factor in the production.
 For the analysis, they employ \gls{umap} for dimension reduction on time-series data.